geek-cookbook/geek-cookbook/manuscript/recipes/duplicati.md

 ---
+title: Use Duplicati in Docker to backup to backblaze / b2 and friends
-description: Duplicati - Yet another option to backup your exciting stuff.
-It's good to have options.
+description: Duplicati - Yet another boring option to backup your exciting stuff, especially to Backblaze / B2 - It's good to have options.
 ---

 # Duplicati